mfornos/awesome-microservices/README.md

 - [Hazelcast](http://hazelcast.org/) - Open source in-memory data-grid.
 Allows you to distribute data and computation across servers, clusters and geographies, and to manage very large data sets or high data ingest rates.
 Mature technology.
 - [Helix](http://helix.apache.org/) - Generic cluster management framework used for the automatic management of partitioned, replicated and distributed resources hosted on a cluster of nodes.
 - [Ignite](http://ignite.apache.org/) - High-performance, integrated and distributed in-memory platform for computing and transacting on large-scale data sets in real-time, orders of magnitude faster than possible with traditional disk-based or flash technologies.
+- [Valkey](https://github.com/valkey-io/valkey) - A new project to resume development on the formerly open-source Redis project.
 - [Libp2p](https://libp2p.io/) - A framework and suite of protocols for building peer-to-peer network applications.
 - [Mesos](https://mesos.apache.org/) - Abstracts CPU, memory, storage, and other compute resources away from machines (physical or virtual), enabling fault-tolerant and elastic distributed systems to easily be built and run effectively.
 - [Nomad](https://www.nomadproject.io/) - Distributed, highly available, datacenter-aware scheduler.